 What should we make of these additional return-forecasting factors?
 They are very small.
 The factors represent small movements of the bond yields, and they forecast small returns to the corresponding portfolios.
 They are also idiosyncratic; there is no common structure.
 When the nth bond price is a bit low (yield is a bit high), that bond has a high subsequent return.
-Furthermore, the phenomenon lasts only one month, as the evidence against the single-factor model with lagged forecasting variables is much weaker.
+Furthermore, the phenomenon only lasts one month, as the evidence against the single-factor model with a lagged forecasting variable is much weaker.
 Thus, the failures seem to represent one-month serially uncorrelated pricing discrepancies.

 Even though they are small, they are not necessarily "economically insignificant."
-The portfolios are zero-cost, so a huge short position matched by a huge long position can make a lot of money from a small pricing discrepancy with a 35-percent \mathbb{R}^2 .
-A bond trader's business is precisely to pick individual bonds that are a little over- or under-priced relative to a yield curve, hedge and leverage as much as possible, and wait for the small price fluctuation to melt away.
-One needs to ask whether 20-basis-point pricing discrepancies survive real-world transactions costs, but our interpolated zero-coupon bond data are too far removed from transactions data to answer this question.
+The portfolios are zero-cost, so a huge short position matched by a huge long position can make a lot of money from a small pricing discrepancy with a 35 percent $R^2$ .
+A bond trader's business is precisely to pick individual bonds that are a little over- or underpriced relative to a yield curve, hedge and leverage as much as possible, and wait for the small price fluctuation to melt away.
+One needs to ask whether 20 basis point pricing discrepancies survive real-world transactions costs of course, but our interpolated zero-coupon bond data are too far removed from transactions data to really answer this question.

 On the other hand, they could simply be measurement errors, and we favor this interpretation.
 The facts are entirely consistent with a measurement error interpretation.
-Serially uncorrelated measurement error will cause multiple lags to help to forecast bond returns; will cause a rejection of the single-factor model with zero lags and a failure to reject the single-factor model with lagged right hand variables; and will cause the idiosyncratic nature of the forecasts of failures seen in Table 7.
+Serially uncorrelated measurement error will cause multiple lags to help to forecast bond returns, it will cause a rejection of the single-factor model with zero lags, a failure to reject the singlefactor model with lagged right hand variables, and it will cause the idiosyncratic nature of the forecasts of failures seen in Table 6.
 If the failure represents real pricing anomalies, there is no reason those anomalies should be idiosyncratic, rather than follow structures with additional factors that move bonds of all maturities.
 And, most tellingly, additional factors in expected returns cannot induce the non-Markovian structure that additional lags help to forecast returns.

 In any case, the economically interesting variation in expected bond returns (to all but highly leveraged, low transactions cost traders) is clearly represented by the single-factor model, which explains 99.5 percent of the variance of bond expected returns as forecast by forward rates.
+99.5 percent of the variance of bond expected returns as forecast by forward rates.